 Ms. Russo became the Senior Vice President, Chief Human Resources and Inclusion Officer in January 2022.
 Previously, she served as the FHLB's First Vice President, Human Resources and Office of Minority and Woman Inclusion (OMWI) Officer since January 2018.
-Prior to that, she served as the FHLB's Vice President, Human Resources and OMWI Officer since March 2015.

 Mr. Tully became the Senior Vice President, Chief Risk and Compliance Officer in April 2020.
 Previously, he served as the Senior Vice President, Assistant Chief Risk and Compliance Officer since January 2020.
 Prior to that, he served as the FHLB's First Vice President, Assistant Chief Risk and Compliance Officer since July 2018.
-Mr. Tully also served as the FHLB's First Vice President, Financial and Market Risk Analysis since January 2018 and as the Vice President, Financial and Market Risk Analysis since 2014.
+Mr. Tully also served as the FHLB's First Vice President, Financial and Market Risk Analysis since January 2018.